-Bhutanese who wants to travel to Kuwait anytime soon, should know that they are no longer required to go to the embassy of Kuwait for a tourism or business visa.
-Thanks to iVisa, more than 50 nationalities including Bhutanese can apply online for a Kuwait evisa, and it can be in your e-mail inbox is as little as 12 hours.
+Every Bhutanese traveler who wants to travel to Kuwait anytime soon, should know that it's no longer required to go to the embassy of Kuwait for a tourism or business visa.
+Thanks to iVisa, more than 50 nationalities, including Bhutanese, can apply online for a Kuwait e-Visa, and it can be in your e-mail inbox pretty fast.

 What do you need?

 Prior to starting the application process, you need to sort out a few things. iVisa will ask you to provide some information and documentation so they can do the work for you.
 Here is a list of what Bhutanese need to provide: